Get the fastest California LLC formation online with worry-free services and support to start your business

 In general, it takes three to five business days to process your LLC in California.
 During the peak season, which lasts from December to January, this can take up to six to seven business days.
-Filing in person costs an additional $15 and can expedite the process by cutting out transit time in the mail.
-California also offers 24-hour expedited filing for a non-refundable $350 fee.
+Filing in person costs an additional fee and can expedite the process by cutting out transit time in the mail.
+California also offers 24-hour expedited filing for a heftier, non-refundable fee.

-No. While the state of California requires the existence of an Operating Agreement before an LLC can exist or remain in good standing with the state, it’s not necessary to file it.
-You can write the paperwork manually or use a service like ZenBusiness, which will provide an Operating Agreement template.
+No. While the state of California requires the existence of an operating agreement before an LLC can exist or remain in good standing with the state, it’s not necessary to file it.

 Choose the best tax structure for your California LLC by looking at all of your options and talking to a tax professional.
 Deciding the right fit will take some math and evaluation, especially as profits grow for your business.